mikehaertl/xcrudcontroller/README.md

  * `$updateScenario` : Set when updating a record.
 Default is `update`.
  * `$filterScenario` : Set on the filter model when assigning search parameters.
 Default is `filter`.

+## Other options

+If you don't want to provide all actions, you can disable some of them through `$crudActions`.
+By default this is `array('edit', 'list', 'view', 'delete').

+The name of the URL parameter for the return URL is set through `$returnVar` and defaults to `returnUrl`.

 # Advanced tricks